Hannah Ann Sluss Wows In Stunning New Beach Photo

 Model and former Bachelor star Hannah Ann Sluss took to Instagram on Thursday, July 30 to share two new stunning snapshots of herself.
 The 24-year-old enjoyed dessert while relaxing at an outdoor restaurant at Newport Beach in California.

 Sluss wowed in a light pink, sleeveless sundress.
 The dress featured spaghetti straps and a low neckline that showed off her fabulous figure.
-The dress is from the brand Lani the Label, a women’s clothing company designed by fellow former Bachelor alum Amanda Stanton.
-It included a slit on one side that started at Sluss’ upper thigh and exposed her tan and extra toned legs.
+The dress is from the brand Lani the Label, a women’s clothing company started by fellow former Bachelor alum Amanda Stanton.
+It included a slit on one side that started at Sluss’ upper thigh and exposed her extra-toned legs.

 Sluss accessorized with a few simple and delicate jewelry pieces, including a gold pendant necklace and a bracelet.
-The former television star appeared to be wearing some light, natural looking makeup that enhanced her already gorgeous features.
+The former television star appeared to be wearing some light, natural-looking makeup that enhanced her already gorgeous features.
 She wore her long brown hair down in waves.

-In the first snapshot, Sluss’ bright blue eyes were wide and and her mouth was open as if in playful shock.
+In the first snapshot, Sluss’ bright blue eyes were wide and and her mouth was open, as if in playful shock.
 In the second photo included in the post, she shot a subtle smile at the camera.

-In her hands she held a wooden cake platter with a half eaten piece of white cake and several roses.
-Behind her was a luxurious looking scene including a picnic table situated in the sand.
-A decorative beach umbrella offered protection from the sun and a large bouquet of flowers and a glass of wine could be seen on the table.
+In her hands, she held a wooden cake platter with a half-eaten piece of white cake and several roses.
+Behind her was a luxurious-looking scene, including a picnic table situated in the sand.
+A decorative beach umbrella offered protection from the sun, and a large bouquet of flowers and a glass of wine could also be seen on the table.

-Sluss’ post quickly gained a lot of love online, racking up over 27,000 likes in less than an hour.
-She has a total of 1.4 million followers on the platform overall.
-Her many fans took to the comments section to compliment her on the stunning photo as well as to inquire about where she got her dress.
+Sluss’ post quickly gained a lot of love online, racking up over 27,000 likes in less than an hour from her 1.4 million followers on Instagram.
+Her many fans took to the comments section to compliment her on the stunning photo, as well as to inquire about where she got her dress.

 “Beautiful inside and out as always!!
 Hope all is well!” gushed one person.